 We have adopted a whole school approach to safeguarding and child protection.
 This means involving everyone, including the Governing Body, the staff and other adults working in the school, the pupils and their parents.
-All staff have been advised to maintain an attitude of 'it could happen here' and we will respond appropriately to all reports and concerns about sexual violence and/or sexual harassment both online and offline.
+All staff have been advised to maintain an attitude of 'it could happen freien and experiment and concerns about sexual violence and/or sexual harassment both online and offline.